 Coming from Kuala Lumpur you can fly to Tawau (3 hours).
-From the airport, you can take a 1.5 hour taxi or arrange to be picked up by your dive school.
+From the airport, you can take a 1.5-hour taxi or you can arrange for your dive school to pick you up.

 Coming from Kota Kinabalu you can fly to Tawau (50 minutes) or take the bus which will take you about 10 hours.

-If you are travelling across Sabah by bus like we did, you can catch the bus from Sukau to Semporna (5 hours) which drops you right into Semporna town.
+If you are travelling across Sabah by bus, you can catch the bus from Sukau to Semporna (5 hours) which drops you right into Semporna town.